ynput/OpenPype/website/docs/artist_hosts_maya.md

 ### Loading Yeti Rig

-You can load published Yeti Rigs as any other thing in Pype - **Pype → Load ...**, select you Yeti rig and right+click on it.
+You can load published Yeti Rigs as any other thing in OpenPype - **OpenPype → Load ...**, select you Yeti rig and right+click on it.
 In context menu you should see **Load Yeti Cache** and **Load Yeti Rig** items (among others).
 First one will load that one frame cache.
 The other one will load whole rig.